-FF Suhmo supports up to 82 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Czech, Serbian (Latin), Kazakh, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, and Other scripts.
+FF Suhmo supports up to 82 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Kazakh, Czech, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.

 Please note that not all languages are available for all formats.

 FF Suhmo is inspired by classic slab serif types, as well as by typewriter faces, like Courier and American Typewriter.
 All of these typefaces are used simultaneously now for text and headline use.
 Alex Rütten pulled this duality into FF Suhmo, too.
 But those weren’t the only influences behind the typeface.
 Many formal details were derived from the typical neon-lettering you can find on old Italian restaurants all across Germany, for instance.

 Rütten’s design has short ascenders and descenders and a generous x-height, making it a good choice for editorial design.
 It combines simplicity and functionality with playfulness, offering loops and swashes and a slight stroke contrast.
 Its varied details are unobtrusive in text sizes, but developing character and sparkle in headlines.